CDCgov/prime-reportstream/frontend-react/docs/rs-handling-errors.md

 - `parseCode` - a method for taking in a code whether hard-coded or sent from a server, and returning the right enumerated error name.
 Alternatively, you could instantiate your class with a single default code by returning it from this method
 - `constructor` - should be easy, just read in the required variables and pass them to `super()`

-## Add a new `ErrorName` value(s) to enum
+### Add a new `ErrorName` value(s) to enum

 The `ErrorName` enum drives the error page rendering system.
 Every code can be linked to one or two UIs: a page and message (banner).
 You can find this enum in the `RSError.ts` file.

 ## Add new error page content

 Once your codes are parsed, and your name is enumerated, you can create your own custom content as a jsx element.
-Once exported, add it to the switch that selects the proper element before rendering in `ErrorComponent`
+Once exported, add it to the switch that selects the proper element before rendering in `ErrorComponent.tsx`